 - Construct new sidewalks and pedestrian walkways

-HAWK Beacon / Pedestrian Crossing
+PHB Beacon / Pedestrian Crossing

 - Primarily used for mid-block and un-signalized intersections